li-huiyong/li-huiyong.github.io/publications.md

 * Chia-Yu Hsu, Izumi Horikoshi, Huiyong Li, Rwitajit Majumdar, Hiroaki Ogata.
 (2022). **Extracting Students’ Self-Regulation Strategies in an Online Extensive Reading Environment using the Experience API (xAPI)** _Proceedings of the 30th International Conference on Computers in Education (ICCE2022),_ (accepted)

 * Chia-Yu Hsu, Rwitajit Majumdar, Huiyong Li, Yuanyuan Yang and Hiroaki Ogata.
-(2022). **Extensive Reading at Home: Extracting Self-directed Reading Habits from Learning Logs** _The 23rd International Conference on Artificial Intelligence in Education (AIED2022)_ (accepted)
+(2022). **Extensive Reading at Home: Extracting Self-directed Reading Habits from Learning Logs** _The 23rd International Conference on Artificial Intelligence in Education (AIED2022),_ pp.614–619. https://doi.org/10.1007/978-3-031-11644-5_57

 * Rwitajit Majumdar, Naomichi Tanimura, Yukihiro Arakawa, Yuta Nakamizo, Brendan Flanagan, Huiyong Li, Yuanyuan Yang and Hiroaki Ogata.
 (2022). **Learning at a Cafe and Learning at a Lab: Integrating Learning Logs with Smart Eyewear and Environmental Sensor Data.** _In 2022 International Conference on Advanced Learning Technologies (ICALT)_ IEEE. (accepted)